Jack Johnson (rugby league)

 He previously played for the Warrington Wolves in the Super League, and spent time on loan from Warrington at the Rochdale Hornets in League 1 and the Championship.
-Johnson also spent time on loan from the Wolves at Widnes in the Betfred Super League, and joined Featherstone Rovers towards the end of the 2019 Championship season.
+Johnson also spent time on loan from the Wolves at Widnes in the Super League, and joined Featherstone Rovers towards the end of the 2019 Championship season.

 Background

 Johnson was born in Audenshaw, Manchester, England.

 Career

 Warrington Wolves

 Johnson made his début for the Warrington Wolves in the Super League match against Hull F.C. on 6 September 2015.

 Widnes Vikings

 On 19 August 2020 it was announced that Johnson would be leaving Widnes at the end of the 2020 season.

 Newcastle Thunder

-On 26 Nov 2020 it was reported that he had signed for Newcastle Thunder in the RFL Championship.
+On 26 November 2020, it was reported that he had signed for Newcastle Thunder in the RFL Championship.